All-optical quantum computing using cubic phase gates: Introduction

 \section{Introduction}

 The photonics platform offers some clear advantages to quantum computing in terms of scalability and general error robustness, depending on the encoding of the quantum information.
+In particular, unlike other, matter-based, solid-state or atomic platforms, photonic qubits can be operated at room temperature and high clock rates -- as high as GHz or, in principle, even THz.
+In addition, recent optical continuous-variable time-domain approaches are extremely well scalable \cite{FurusawaTimeDomain, AndersenTimeDomain}.

 However, there are also two main complications for the universal processing of photonic qubits or, more generally, quantum optical field modes: the presence of photon loss and the lack of sufficiently strong interactions that transform the mode operators in a nonlinear fashion.
-In some proposals, the lack of suitable optical nonlinearities on the level of the mode operator Hamiltonians is often circumvented by introducing measurement-induced nonlinearities, possibly supplemented by an appropriately chosen nonclassical optical ancilla state \cite{Knill2001, GKP, Bartlett2003}.
-A similar, but particularly efficient approach avoiding large coupling losses is one that, though still relying upon a nonclassical ancilla state, shifts part of the nonlinearity into the classical feedforward operations \cite{Miyata2016, Konno2021magic, Fcpgexp}.

-Nonetheless, on the level of the Hamiltonian of the field modes interacting with a nonlinear medium, weak cubic mode interactions do occur, and it has been known for long that, in principle, so-called cubic single-mode gates in combination with two-mode beam splitters as well as single-mode quadratic rotations and linear shifts in phase space lead to a notion of universal continuous-variable (CV) multi-mode quantum information processing \cite{LLoyd1999, BraunsteinRMP2005, Menicucci2006, WeedbrookRMP2012}.
+In many proposals, the lack of suitable optical nonlinearities on the level of the mode operator Hamiltonians is circumvented by introducing measurement-induced nonlinearities, possibly supplemented by an appropriately chosen nonclassical optical ancilla state \cite{Knill2001, GKP, Bartlett2003}.
+A similar, but particularly efficient approach avoiding large coupling losses is one that, although still relying upon a nonclassical ancilla state, shifts part of the nonlinearity into the classical feedforward operations \cite{Miyata2016, Konno2021magic, Fcpgexp}.
+Nonetheless, on the level of the Hamiltonian of the field modes interacting with a nonlinear medium, weak cubic mode interactions do occur, and it has been known for long that, in principle, so-called cubic single-mode gates in combination with two-mode beam splitters as well as single-mode quadratic rotations and linear shifts in phase space lead to a notion of universal continuous-variable (CV) multimode quantum information processing \cite{LLoyd1999, BraunsteinRMP2005, Menicucci2006, WeedbrookRMP2012}.